-Six subalpine lakes are found in Great Basin National Park.
-Stella and Teresa Lakes occupy glacial cirques near the Wheeler Peak Campground, while nearby Brown Lake is in a glacial moraine.
-Baker and Johnson Lakes are also in glacial cirques, Baker Lake at the top of Baker Creek and Johnson Lake above Snake Creek.
-Dead Lake is found in a glacial terminal moraine.
+There are a total of six subalpine lakes found in Great Basin National Park.
+Stella and Teresa Lakes occupy glacial cirques near Wheeler Peak, while nearby Brown Lake is in a glacial moraine.
+Baker and Johnson Lakes are also in glacial cirques, with Baker Lake located at the top of Baker Creek and Johnson Lake above Snake Creek.
+Dead Lake, found above Snake Creek, is found in a glacial terminal moraine.

-All of these lakes are rather small, with an average surface area of 2 acres and no deeper than 20 feet.
+All of these lakes are rather small, with an average surface area of 2 acres and depths reaching no more than 20 feet.
 The majority of the water in them comes from snowmelt, although Teresa and Johnson Lakes also have springs flowing into them.
-During the summer a large amount of water evaporates off the water surface and the lakes decrease, leaving what appear to be bathtub-like rings around some of them.
+During the summer, a large amount of water evaporates off the water surface and the lakes decrease, leaving behind what appears to be bathtub-like rings around some of them.
 These rings give us a clue as to how high the water was at various times.